grzesiek-galezowski/tdd-ebook/manuscript/160_Composable_Design.md

 **Benjamin:** What's our assignment?

-**Johnny:** First of all, we need to provide our users a choice between an SQL database and a NoSQL one.
+**Johnny:** First of all, we need to provide our users with a choice between an SQL database and a NoSQL one.
 To achieve our goal, we need to be somehow able to make the `CompanyPolicies` class database type-agnostic.
 For now, as you can see, the implementation is coupled to the specific `SqlRepository`, because it creates a specific instance itself:

 ```csharp
 public class CompanyPolicies : IDisposable